MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 ## Microsoft Sentinel

 [Microsoft Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/overview) is a security information and event management (SIEM) and security orchestration, automation and response (SOAR) solution.
-Sentinel collects data across all your uses, applications and infrastructure and can be leveraged both for on-premise resources and in multiple clouds.
-Using Microsoft's analytics and threat intelligence it can alert you to previously undetected threats and minimizes false positives.
-It utilizes Artificial Intelligence to hunt for suspicious activity, leveraging years of Microsoft's cyber security experience and expertise.
-Finally through built-in orchestration and automation of common tasks it enables you to respond to incidents rapidly, via your own custom [playbooks](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-respond-threats-playbook).
+Sentinel collects data across all your users, applications and infrastructure and can be leveraged both for on-premise resources and across multiple clouds.
+Microsoft's analytics and threat intelligence can alert you to previously undetected threats and works to minimise false positives.
+It utilises Artificial Intelligence to hunt for suspicious activity, leveraging Microsoft's years of cyber security experience and expertise.
+Finally through built-in orchestration and automation of common tasks it enables you to respond to incidents rapidly, via [pre-defined](https://docs.microsoft.com/en-us/azure/sentinel/use-playbook-templates) or your own custom designed [playbooks](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-respond-threats-playbook).

 ![Microsoft Sentinel Dashboard](/assets/img/azure-sentinel-dashboard.png)